Atlas-Authority/marketing-automation/README.md

      For each group of associated licenses, compromising a series of related customer events:

-     * If any licenses have a tech contact that's in a mass-email domain or a partner domain, ignore this set of licenses.
+     * If all licenses have a tech contact that's in a mass-email domain or a partner domain, ignore this set of licenses.

      * If every license in this set is an Eval: